While

 Hôtel des Templiers.
 Located near the cathedral,

-this magnificent 19th-century house boasts neo-Gothic
+this magnificent nineteenth-century house boasts neo-Gothic

 décor, a monumental wooden staircase, stained glass